XboxUnity/AuroraScripts/definitions/aurorascriptlib/README.md

 ### Thread module

-Someone fell asleep at the keyboard and accidentally wrote this module.
+I mean, what else do you want me to say?
+It's just a method.
 See [Thread.lua](definitions/aurorascriptlib/library/Thread.lua) for detailed documentation and annotations

 ```lua
 -- class methods